Debraj550/Debraj550/README.md

 - **Teaching Assistant, BITS Pilani: [Sep 2022 - Present]**
   - Have worked under Dr. Navneet Goyal (HOD of the CSIS Department at BITS Pilani) on contextual LLM models for a Govt. funded Project.
-  - Worked on Hi-CMD person reidentification algorithm to classify human abnormalities under different conditions.
+  - Worked on Hi-CMD person reidentification algorithm to identify human abnormalities under different conditions.
   - Gained extensive knowledge of Diffusion models, GANs, and Transformers.
   - Developed personal projects using MERN Stack, AI/ML Models, and AWS.